cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpexpand.md

 **`-S | --simple-progress`**

-If specified, the `gpexpand` utility records only the minimum progress information in the Greenplum Database table *gpexpand.expansion_progress*.
+If specified, the `gpexpand` utility records only the minimum progress information in the Cloudberry Database table *gpexpand.expansion_progress*.
 The utility does not record the relation size information and status information in the table *gpexpand.status_detail*.

 Specifying this option can improve performance by reducing the amount of progress information written to the *gpexpand* tables.

 **`[-t | --tardir] directory`**

 The fully qualified path to a directory on segment hosts where the `gpexpand` utility copies a temporary tar file.
-The file contains Greenplum Database files that are used to create segment instances.
+The file contains Cloudberry Database files that are used to create segment instances.
 The default directory is the user home directory.

 **`-v | --verbose`**